The Financial Technology Law Review: Switzerland

 Digital identity and onboarding

-Switzerland has known for some time already the electronic signature that guarantees the authenticity of a document, a message or other electronic data and ensures the identity of the signatory.
+Switzerland has recognised for some time already that an electronic signature guarantees the authenticity of a document, a message or other electronic data and ensures the identity of the signatory.

-Since 2016, financial service providers may carry out fully digitised onboarding of clients.
-On 17 March 2016, FINMA published Circular 2016/7 'Video and Online Identification', which entered into force on 18 March 2016 (revised in 2018) and stipulates AML requirements with regard to the onboarding process of clients via digital channels.
+Since 2016, financial service providers have been able to carry out fully digitised onboarding of clients in accordance with Finma Circular 2016/7 'Video and Online Identification', which entered into force on 18 March 2016 and stipulates AML requirements with regard to the onboarding process of clients via digital channels.
 The circular applies directly to financial intermediaries.
 Subject to adherence to specific requirements, financial intermediaries may onboard clients by means of video transmission.
+The circular is currently under review and may be adapted to address issues of biometric passports; the changes may become effective in mid-2021.

 Digital markets, payment services and funding